-During the Battle of Bataan, John served as the battalion's tank maintenance officer.
-He was so successful at doing this job that he received the Silver Star.
+During the Battle of Bataan, John served as the battalion's tank maintenance officer was so successful at doing this job that he received the Silver Star.
 In one case, he commanded the effort to recover a disabled tank that the Japanese were using as cover.